The Omohundro Institute of Early American History and Culture offers short-term fellowships.

 - OI-Folger Institute Short-Term Visiting Fellowships —This fellowship is dedicated to funding studies of early America, broadly understood.
 Folger-OI fellowships support researchers—from advanced graduate students to senior scholar—with strong interests in Atlantic history, colonial history, literary studies, performance history, and material culture.
 Folger-OI fellows receive $3,500 for four continuous weeks of work.
 Recipients are expected to join the OI Associates program upon notification of their selection, if not already a member.
 The cost of membership dues will be added to the fellowship award when it is disbursed.
 Please note that ABD applicants who are applying exclusively for this fellowship should state this intent in their application.
 Applications for this fellowship are handled through the Folger website and are due by midnight on January 18, 2022.

 - OI-Jamestown Foundation Short-Term Visiting Fellowships support scholars—from advanced graduate students to senior scholars—with strong interests in early America, broadly understood, whose work may benefit from access to the historic Jamestown site as well as the holdings of the Jamestown Rediscovery Foundation and the staff and scholars there.
 Scholars with strong interests in colonial history, historical archaeology, Atlantic history, Native American history, African American studies, early Jamestown, the Chesapeake, and material culture, 1500–1720, are encouraged to apply.
-Due to the COVID-19 pandemic we are applications for this fellowship.
-Please check back in early 2022.
+Due to the COVID-19 pandemic we are not accepting applications for this fellowship at this time.

 - OI-Fort Ticonderoga Short-Term Visiting Fellowships support scholars—from advanced graduate students to senior scholars—with strong interests in early America, broadly understood, whose work may benefit from access to the collections at Fort Ticonderoga.
 Fort Ticonderoga holds one of North America’s largest collections of military material culture, covering the colonization fo North America and the ensuing colonial conflicts, as well as the Seven Years’ War, the American Revolution, and the War of 1812.
 Fellows make use of Fort Ticonderoga’s collections and facilities, including office space and, when possible, lodgings on the grounds of the fort.
 Fellows may choose to take the award in one four-week or two two-week residencies.